Horodnic de Sus

-Horodnic de Sus (Ober Horodnik) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
+Horodnic de Sus (Ober Horodnik or Oberhorodnik) is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
 It is composed of a single village, namely Horodnic de Sus.
 A separate commune until 1950, it was a village of Horodnic Commune until 2003, when Horodnic de Sus was split off to form a separate commune and Horodnic was renamed Horodnic de Jos.